 Perhaps you've completed multiple marathons and now want to go beyond your 26.2-mile threshold.
 Or, you might be a newer runner looking to run very far from the off...
 Either way, a 50-mile race will scratch that itch and set you firmly in hallowed ultramarathon territory, testing your mental and physical resilience as you take on a mighty distance that's still not too extreme.

-How to train for elevation, according to Tom Evans Neil Scholes and George Anderson have compiled the following ultramarathon training plan to help you build up to a 50-mile race in just 16 weeks.
+Keen but not sure how to get started?
+Endurance coaches Neil Scholes and George Anderson have compiled the following ultramarathon training plan to help you build up to a 50-mile race in just 16 weeks.

 What is an ultramarathon?